How to Train a Defensive Midfielder in Football Manager?

 However, he also needs the technical skills to help the team keep possession and fashion out chances for players with more attacking roles.

-With a Defend duty, the BWD looks to win the ball in the centre of midfield and quickly lay it off for a more creative player.
+Defend – the player looks to win the ball in the centre of midfield and quickly lay it off for a more creative player.

-With a Support duty, the BWD aims to win the ball back high up the pitch and support resulting counter attacking opportunities.
+Support – the player aims to win the ball back high up the pitch and support resulting counter attacking opportunities.

 Sometimes referred to as the ‘Water Carrier’, the Anchor Man’s main duty is to sit in the hole between defense and the midfield, intercepting moves, winning the ball and laying off simple passes to his more creative teammates.